-9th Grade Year: Emphasizes establishing connection to peers, self, and school using a decision-making curriculum, health and wellness education, and other personal, career and college exploration activities.
+9th Grade: Focuses on personal identity, growth, and awareness; developing the skills and dispositions for success in high school; and building connections with peers and school community.
 Service to the community is explored through on-site stewardship projects and service off-site.
 15 hours of community service required.